eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path-insomnia.md

 https://tx-dpp.int.catena-x.net/urn:uuid:f10c0181-ce80-4139-81f0-a59226c88bfe
 ```

-3. Send the **POST** request
+4. Send the **POST** request

-- If successful, a 200 OK response will appear next to the `Send`-Button, confirming the Aspect Model has been registered in the service.
+- If successful, a 200 OK response will appear next to the `Send`-Button, confirming the Aspect Model has been registered into the submodel data service with the correct reference to the DPP.

-4. To verify the registration:
+5. To verify the registration:
 - Use the Insomnia request labeled `Step 2.1.2 Verify the Creation`.
-- Replace <UUID-1> with your actual UUID from the datasheet.
+- Replace <digitalTwinSubmodelId> with your actual UUID from the datasheet.
 - Send the request.
 A 200 OK response confirms that the data has been registered successfully.
+- Optionally: Cross-check that the modified data in the response body matches the data you manipulated earlier.

 ---